1. Cybersex Crimes in Washington D.C.: Understanding Deepfake Offenses

 - Document your entire browsing history if the viewing was accidental or limited in scope.

 - Immediately retain an experienced cybercrime defense attorney who understands both D.C.
-Code and federal statutes like the recently enacted Take It Down Act.
+Code and federal statutes like the Take It Down Act.

-Failure to act appropriately, or any attempt to tamper with evidence, may lead directly to severe felony charges, even if the initial interaction with the content was limited or unintentional.
+Failure to act appropriately, or any attempt to tamper with evidence, may lead directly to severe felony charges.
+Consulting a lawyer familiar with cybersex crime defense is paramount to protecting your rights.